Mashweb/doc/content/en/zen-white-paper/WYSIWYG/_index.md

 type: docs
 ---

-WYSIWYG stands for "What You See Is What You Get."
-All the well-known WYSIWYG web page composers, whether standalone or embedded, treat web-page composition like word processing&mdash;or like drawing&mdash;rather than like an organizational (structured, semantic, dynamic-design) problem.
+WYSIWYG stands for “What You See Is What You Get.”
+All the well-known WYSIWYG web page composers, whether standalone or embedded, treat web-page composition like word processing—or like drawing—rather than like an organizational (structured, semantic, dynamic-design) problem.
 They work mainly on the superficial look of web pages.
 Typically they are designed merely to provide a gentle approach to HTML editing.

-They provide little help with powerful features of web applications like web pages that adjust themselves according to the type of media they appear on (e.g. phone, desktop, or paper); like reactive widgets; like dynamic (AJAX-enabled) web pages; and like structure based upon semantic meaning.
+Pages produced by such WYSIWYG page composers seldom help with the powerful possibilities of web applications.
+Well-crafted web pages can adjust themselves according to the type of media they appear on (e.g., phone, desktop, or paper).
+They can be dynamic, using AJAX, which allows them to update parts of themselves quickly without reloading the whole page.
+They have reactive widgets.
+They have structures based upon semantic meaning.

-They often sport a button to switch to an HTML-source view, as if copping-out when their visual paradigms fail.
+Contemporary WYSIWYG page composers often sport a button to switch to an HTML-source view, as if copping-out when their visual paradigms fail.
 Their interfaces are reminiscent of IDEs (integrated development environments) or RAD (rapid application development) tools provided by large, complicated, programmer-oriented frameworks.
 Indeed, IDEs sometimes include WYSIWYG web page composers.

-The HTML they produce tends not to be "clean" because it contains excess pieces of HTML and is not well-behaved, as explained by Nick Santos.{{< fnref 21 >}} The HTML they generate gets dirtier and dirtier as the user makes more and more changes to the web page.
+These page composers produce "dirty" HTML containing excess, unruly pieces of HTML, as explained by Nick Santos.{{< fnref 21 >}} The HTML they generate gets dirtier and dirtier as the user makes more and more changes to the web page.

 The thorny problem that web-page-embedded, JavaScript-based editors attempt to solve is that web browsers do not sufficiently support their tasks.
 The critical browser feature supporting web page editing is called `contentEditable`.
 Piotrek Koszuliński, the lead developer of *CKEditor*, wrote a detailed technical explanation of why `contentEditable` is flawed yet indispensable.{{< fnref 22 >}} Some of his points are: